sap-tutorials/How-Tos/tutorials/2017/02/hxe-python-sqlalchemy-users/hxe-python-sqlalchemy-users.md

  - Setup: `HANA, express edition` must be running.

 ## Next Steps
- - This is a standalone How-To on basic integration of the SQLAlchemy Obect Relational Mapper (ORM) with HANA, express edition.
+ - This is a standalone How-To on basic integration of the SQLAlchemy Object Relational Mapper (ORM) with HANA, express edition.
 [View similar How-Tos](http://www.sap.com/developer/tutorials.html) or [View all How-Tos](http://www.sap.com/developer/tutorials.html)

  __ NOTE: SAP HANA, express edition version 2.0 implications on 'How-Tos' and 'Tutorials' __